MicrosoftDocs/SupportArticles-docs/support/aspnetcore/2-2-install-nginx-configure-it-reverse-proxy.md

 ms.prod: aspnet-core
 ms.reviewer: ramakoni
 ---
-# Part 2.2 - Install Nginx and configuring it as a reverse proxy server
+# Part 2.2 - Install Nginx and configure it as a reverse proxy server

 _Applies to:_ &nbsp; .NET Core 2.1, .NET Core 3.1, .NET 5